 A better way to think about dental: the prevention ignition switch

-Here’s the most underused strategic move in dental: treat it as the easiest place to prove prevention can work.
+Here's the most underused strategic move: treat dental as the easiest place to prove prevention can work.

 Dental is one of the most trackable preventive domains.
-It’s easy to understand, easy to repeat, and frequent enough to build habit.
-If your broader benefits strategy depends on employees engaging in preventive actions, dental is often the cleanest on-ramp.
+It's easy to understand, easy to repeat, and frequent enough to build a habit.
+If your broader benefits strategy depends on employees engaging in prevention, dental is often the cleanest on-ramp.

 Employers that modernize dental don't start by asking, “Which carrier has the biggest network?”
 They start by asking, “Where does the experience break—and how do we remove the friction?”